gnostr-org/gnostr-py-example/README.md

 Initialisation of the Node on port: 9877 on node (df643d3c0063b40fcb0c185a9f39e4743551ef426c9acc0355cb01b04288dd87909f7d2ca74d594b266ee6dd149d8e2b3a82c4ee9584382ec4e91230aad1118d)
 ? inbound_node_connected: ceccce67f62d2d067bca76901ba3da2028539754b451afa81b0ffe2fcc64e070386f5573ee6cf4da9223202d363c3aeb035b360ad5bd95985e1797e93cd93b28
 ````
 You already see that you have a lot of control of what happens.
-Immediatly, you get notified when nodes are connected.
+Immediately, you get notified when nodes are connected.
 Eventually, how nodes are connected is not really important when messages are send to each other.

 ## Step 6: Discover nodes on the network
 An important functionality is to discover other nodes on the network.
 It could be used to make your connection to the network stronger.
 For file sharing you would like to connect to hosts that have a large bandwidth.
 Then your downloads will progress will be faster.
 In this case, you would like to exchange this information as well.
 Based on the discovery information, you could connect to those hosts.
 For the tutorial it is out of scope.

 ### Approach
 In order to implement this functionality, we need to design the functionality.
 Within peer-to-peer network application we need to really think how this functionality should work.
-You need to think how a message is sent to other nodes, but also how other nodes should anser to this message.
+You need to think how a message is sent to other nodes, but also how other nodes should answer to this message.

 Imagine you have a network of thousands nodes running.
 If you would like to discover the nodes on the network, how should you approach it?
 In this example we sent a discovery message to all the nodes we are connected to.
 When a node receives a discovery request, it sends back all the nodes it is connected to AND the node relays the discovery message to the connected nodes.
 It needs to administer the discovery message it got, while you do not want to relay "old" discovery message.
 If you do not take care of this, discovery messages could be relayed forever in the network.
 Therefore, the discovery message should have a unique identifier.
 We would also control how deep the discovery takes place, so we add a number to the discovery message that is subtracted each time it is relayed.
 When a node receives a discovery with this number to zero, it will not relay the message anymore.
 If this number is -1, then the whole network will be discovered.
 Note that you always only discover connected (alive) nodes.